TheBreachStudios/CMAA2Plugin/README.md

   ✅ Unreal Engine 5.4.4
   ✅ Unreal Engine 5.5.4
   ✅ Unreal Engine 5.6.0
-  ❓ Should probaly work on every patch in between, untested
+  ❓ Should probably work on every patch in between, untested